learn-co-curriculum/dsc-basic-time-series-models/README.md

 The white noise model has three properties:

-- There is a fixed and constant mean
+- Fixed and constant mean
-- There is a fixed and constant variance
+- Fixed and constant variance
-- There is no correlation over time (we'll talk about correlation in time series later, essentially, what this means is that the pattern seems truly "random).
+- No correlation over time (we'll talk about correlation in time series later, essentially, what this means is that the pattern seems truly "random")

-A special case of a White Noise model is Gaussian White Noise, where the constant mean is equal to zero, and the constant variance is equal to 1.
+A special case of a white noise model is Gaussian white noise, where the constant mean is equal to zero, and the constant variance is equal to 1.
 You'll see later on that a white noise model is useful in many contexts!

-More information on White Noise series can be found [here](https://machinelearningmastery.com/white-noise-time-series-python/).
+More information on white noise series can be found [here](https://machinelearningmastery.com/white-noise-time-series-python/).
 You can disregard the content on autocorrelation functions for now, we'll cover that later!

 ## A Random Walk model

-Contrary to the white noise model, the random walk model, however
+As opposed to the white noise model, the random walk model, however, has:

-- Has no specified mean or variance
+- No specified mean or variance
-- Has a strong dependence over time
+- A strong dependence over time

 The changes over time are basically a white noise model.
 Mathematically, this can be written as: